ellis/QuVault/website/Design.md

 ## Scoring answers

-CONTINUE, consider also problems with multiple questions.
+CONTINUE, consider also problems with multiple questions and problems with many similar variants (e.g. a story problem that can display different concrete values for its variables).